Life with Diabetes in Guerrero

 Life for a Child believes that no child should die of diabetes.
 Find out how you can help support young people living with diabetes in some of the world’s most vulnerable communities on their website.

-This content was made possible in part with support from Lilly.
+This content was made possible in part with support from Lilly, an active partner of Beyond Type 1 at the time of publication..
 Beyond Type 1 maintains full editorial control of all content published on our platforms.